bee-travels/chatbot/README.md

 Log into your Slack workspace and click on **Browse App**.
 Find the app you just created and add to your workspace:

 ### Step 12.
 Test your application by asking questions based on intents and entities in your dialog tree!
-If you recieve answers back you have successfully integrated your COVID Crisis Communication Assistant!
+If you recieve answers back you have successfully integrated your Bee Travel chatbot!
 Congratulations.

 ## Facebook Messenger Integration